Vijayawada City Information

 Several festivals like the Lumbini festival in December; a three-day extravaganza of the Sanskriti festival along with the annual Vijayawada Book Festival in January, the 5 day Deccan Festival and Kuchipudi Festival in February and the Annual Craft Bazaar held in one of the winter months keeps this city lively.
 Besides this, religious festivals of Dussehra, Durga Pooja, Vijayadashami, Theppotsavam, Krishna Pushkaran, Ganesh Chaturthi, Diwali, Eid ul-Fitr and Christmas are celebrated with pomp and gaiety.

 It is well connected to other regions by road, air and rail and the largest railway junction of South India, Vijayawada is an important railway station on the Chennai – Delhi rail route.
 This station is well-connected by regular trains to all the major states and cities in India, including Hyderabad.
 The Vijayawada airport in Gannavaram is around 20 km away from the city center.
 It is well-linked to Hyderabad by regular flights.
 From the airport, taxi services are available to the city.
 Because of its location at an important river and railway junction, Vijayawada has plenty of options for overnight stay.
 Both budget and upscale establishments concentrate around the main train station, near the bus stand, and along the riverbank.
-Nearly every hotel and guesthouse features free Wi-Fi, an onsite restaurant, and private parking.
+Most of the hotels in vijayawada and guesthouse features free Wi-Fi, an onsite restaurant, and private parking.

 To keep the city alive, happy and ticking, the City Corporation organizes ‘Happy Sunday’, an event organized on the first Sunday of every month at M.G.
 Road for promoting activities such as sports, games, cultural events, and yoga.
 So log on to abhibus.com and book bus tickets to Vijayawada from Hyderabad, Chennai, Bangalore, Mumbai and Pune.